-As an example, I recently rented a small SUV for 3 weeks with Dollar for about $800.
-The mandatory insurance for that size vehicle is $16/day, which means I am paying about $336 additional.
-It’s pricey, but just deal with it, you have no other choice.
+As an example, I recently rented a small SUV for 3 weeks for about $800.
+The mandatory insurance for that size vehicle is generally $16/day, which means I am paying about $336 additional.
+It’s pricey, but you just have to deal with it, you have no other choice.
 As you drive around the notoriously bad roads in Costa Rica you can at least not worry about accidents as much.

 Tip 2: Pay for the GPS or Bring Your Own